 If a brand name drug is prescribed where a generic equivalent is available, the Generic Drug Substitution Program requires you to pay the copayment plus additional cost of the brand name drug over the cost of the generic substitute.
 For either non-specialty or specialty drugs in the program, an exception to the use of a generic drug can be obtained if the physician submits a Medical Necessity Request/Prior Authorization Form and it is approved by the Funds.
 Your doctor should fax a letter of medical necessity to 1-888-487-9257 to provide medical information as to why the generic medication should not be dispensed.
 If approved, the beneficiary will not be required to pay the difference in cost between the brand name drug and the generic drug.

 Specialty Drugs are used to treat long-term illnesses.
 Such as: Cancer, Crohn’s Disease, Rheumatoid Arthritis, and Multiple Sclerosis.
 These conditions require special monitoring and testing during treatment.
 Pharmacists at CVS Specialty can work with you and your doctor to ensure proper dosing and testing to achieve maximum effectiveness of the drug while minimizing side effects.
 You can enroll in CVS Specialty by calling 1-800-237-2767 or you doctor can E-Prescribe.
 All specialty drugs are limited to a 30-day supply.

-The Preferred Product Program allows you to obtain “preferred” medications from select drug classes for the standard copayment.
-“Non-preferred” medications can be obtained for the standard copayment plus an additional charge, depending on the dosage and the quantity prescribed.
+The Preferred Product Program allows Funds’ beneficiaries to obtain “preferred” medication products from select classes of drugs for the usual copayment.
+“Non-preferred” products may be obtained for an additional charge plus the copayment.